thaynes43/thaynes43.github.io/docs/vlan-migration/tech-debt.md

 1. Three proxmox nodes are still on the Default network
 1. HelmReleases can't be deployed because they include CRDs that need to be created by the chart
 1. MINOR few secrets did not have `--format yaml` when sealed and are json
+1. `Kustomizations` in the bootstrap folder are inconsistent.
+Ordering is different and some have `retryInterval: 1m` and `wait: true` while others don't.
+1. Podinfo and Whoami were setup for tutorials but don't really work right now, either delete them or fix them.
+1. Check `/etc/hosts/` and `/etc/resolve.conf` on VMs that changed subnets

 ### Move Everything Else to Hayneslab VLAN